 Backup generators can require an enormous amount of diesel fuel.
-Your generator rental company can provide you with estimated usage amounts.
+Your industrial generator rental company can provide you with estimated usage amounts.
 Important factors are:

 During an emergency, proper planning is critical to being able to keep your business up and running.
 Once you’ve taken the steps to prepare yourself for the next power outage, it’s a good idea to keep an “Emergency Generator Power” file with all the important information above in an accessible place for all key personnel.